 There is no public transportation to the trailhead so you’ll have to drive yourself.
 However, there may be hiker shuttle companies operating in the area – call the Wilderness Information Center to ask.
 Travel time to the trailhead is time consuming: about 6.5 hours from Vancouver or about 4.5 hours from Seattle both of which involve a trip on a Washington State ferry.

-Car Camping Near the Ozette Loop Trail
+Hotels and Camping Near the Ozette Loop Trail